broadwayinc/skapi-documentation/realtime/connecting.md

 - `status` Shows the type of the received message as below:

   "message": When there is data transfer between the users.

+  "private": When there is private data transfer between the users.

   "error": When there is an error.